Fiza-102/OCULAR-DISEASE-IDENTIFICATION/README.md

 - [Results](#results)
 ## Overview
 Fundus problems are the most typical causes of blindness in people globally.
-The ophthalmic disease is noteworthy since it has features that are irreversible and might result in long-term blindness.
+The ophthalmic disease is noteworthy, since it has features that are irreversible and might result in long-term blindness.
 The majority of the identification models in use exclusively concentrate on one particular ocular disease.
 Therefore, My goal was to create a model for automatically classifying many